Smoothe da Hustler

 Damon Smith, (born February 8, 1975) known by his stage name Smoothe Da Hustler, is an American rapper, songwriter, record producer, actor, and entrepreneur.
 He released his debut LP Once Upon a Time in America on Profile Records in 1996.
 He runs an entertainment company, SMG Entertainment, which includes the record label SMG Records.

 Profile records

 "Broken Language"

-Smoothe Da Hustler's musical career began when he joined fellow Brooklyn rapper The Notorious B.I.G. on his 1994 Ready To Die promotional tour.
+Smoothe Da Hustler's musical career began when he joined fellow Brooklyn rapper The Notorious B.I.G. on his 1994 Ready to Die promotional tour.
 The following year, Smoothe Da Hustler teamed up with producer D/R Period to release “Broken Language” independently in his hometown of Brownsville, Brooklyn, NY.
 The track was a 'Hip Hop Quotable' in the November 1995 issue of The Source and led to a record deal with Profile Records.

 Once Upon A Time In America

-Profile Records re-released “Broken Language” on Smoothe Da Hustler's 1996 debut album 'Once Upon a Time in America'.
-The album peaked at #11 and spent four weeks on the Billboard 200.
-The album's two singles, “Broken Language/Hustlin’” and “Hustler’s Theme” spent 24 weeks on the Billboard Top R&B/Hip Hop Albums charts.
-Billboard Magazine described Smoothe Da Hustler as possessing "a head-spinning, locomotive flow that sounded like nothing else."
+Profile Records re-released “Broken Language” on Smoothe Da Hustler's 1996 debut album Once Upon a Time in America.
+The album peaked at No. 11 and spent four weeks on the Billboard 200.
+The album's two singles, “Broken Language/Hustlin’” and “Hustler's Theme” spent 24 weeks on the Billboard Top R&B/Hip Hop Albums charts.
+Billboard described Smoothe Da Hustler as possessing "a head-spinning, locomotive flow that sounded like nothing else."